sripberger/gene-lib/README.md

 	getFitness() {
 		// Return a number representing the chromosome's fitness.
+		// You must always implement this method.
 	}

 	crossover(other) {
 		// Return an array of children based on some crossover with other.
-		// You must implement this if and only if you set the crossover rate.
+		// You must implement this if and only if you set the crossover rate,
+		// or if the compoundCrossover option is true.
 	}

 	mutate(rate) {